Mold Removal Tips

 Check for leaks in the water system before you spray your home down.
 Rent a hose that allows you to spray a soap and water solution together.

-Spray down every muddy item in your home from floor to ceiling.
+Spray down every moldy item in your home from floor to ceiling.

 If you haven’t spent time with heavy cleaning chemicals before, test yourself out by disinfecting a small area of your home to start.

 If the fumes affect you too much, hire a professional mold remediator to disinfect the rest of your home.

 Mold removal requires you to be as meticulous as possible.
-After the mud has been washed away, use cleaning pads or a stiff brush to scour each surface.
+After the mold has been washed away, use cleaning pads or a stiff brush to scour each surface.

 You can use a commercial cleaner to scrub moldy surfaces after they’ve been sprayed, but any non-ammonia detergent will work just as well.
 Try a mixture of 1 ½ cups bleach* with a gallon of water for a simple, homemade solution.
 (Update: We no longer recommend using bleach for mold.)

 Furniture, walls, floors, ceilings, and heating and cooling registers and ducts must all be disinfected with a solution that has a quaternary, pine-oil, or phenolic base.